-Facebook removes Trump post for first time citing coronavirus misinformation rules; Twitter also clamps down
+Facebook removes Trump post over coronavirus misinformation rules; Twitter also clamps down

 BIDEN SCRAPS PLANS TO TRAVEL TO MILQUAKEE FOR NOMINATION ACCEPTANCE, CITING CORONAVIRUS CONCERNS

-"This video includes false claims that a group of people is immune from COVID-19 which is a violation of our policies around harmful COVID misinformation," Facebook spokesperson Liz Bourgeois told FOX News in a statement.
+"This video includes false claims that a group of people is immune from COVID-19 which is a violation of our policies around harmful COVID misinformation," Facebook spokesperson Liz Bourgeois told Fox News in a statement.

+In the removed video, the president told Fox & Friends that schools should remain open.

+"My view is that schools should be open," Trump said.
+“If you look at children, children are almost — and I would almost say definitely — but almost immune from this disease.”

 The same clip was also shared by the Trump campaign's Twitter account - @teamtrump - and retweeted by the president himself.